 Esto Vir is a name and an exhortation; it is a title, a way of life, and a humble challenge to perfect holiness.

-Meaning "Be a Man!" in Latin, Esto Vir is a brotherhood of Catholic men that began within the Office of Campus Ministry nine years ago.
+Meaning "Be a Man!" in Latin, Esto Vir is a brotherhood of Catholic men that began within the Office of Campus Ministry 14 years ago.
 It offers men at CUA a place to learn about their faith and live it out together with a distinctive spirituality.
 Since its founding, hundreds of men have received faith formation through Esto Vir.
 It has inspired similar groups under the same name at other Universities, although there is currently no formal connection among them.
 For more information about Esto Vir, please contact

-Freddy Romano, Paladin
+Michelangelo Romano, Paladin

 Luke Hlavin, Associate Campus Minister for Retreats and Men's Ministry.